One of the foremost uses of self assessment tools for personal development is to measure your developmental progress.

 - What are others likely to see as weaknesses?

 - Now, in turn, list all opportunities that exist in the future

 - What trends could you take advantage of?

 - How can you turn your strengths into opportunities?

-Then, in turn, list all threats that exist within the future
+- Then, in turn, list all threats that exist in the future

 - What threats could harm you?